paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/extrinsic_failures.md

 (eee_4_7)=
 # Extrinsic failures of EEE components

 An {term}`extrinsic failure <Extrinsic failure>` is a failure induced by the space environment on the satellite elements.
+Hello Marie-Sarah.

 For {term}`EEE` components reliability assessment, the following aspects need to be considered: